RolandPheasant/TailBlazer/README.md

 ## Update 1: Building Tail Blazer

-There has been an enthusiastic and indeed overwhelming demand for Tail Blazer and many people have asked where they can get it.
+There has been an enthusiastic and indeed overwhelming demand for Tail Blazer and many people have asked where can they can get it.
 When I get the time I will create an official packaged release but for now anyone who want to use it can either

  - Fork, clone or download the source code and build using Visual Studio 2015
  - Grab the binaries from the [release page](https://github.com/RolandPheasant/TailBlazer/releases), extract and double click TailBlazer.exe to run.
 These releases will be regularly updated.